-Once things are back to normal, there’s’ plenty of other stuff you can do in the city culture-wise, for example, we have an article on culture in Tilburg for you.
+Once things are back to normal, there’s plenty of other stuff you can do in the city culture-wise.

-Regardless of which path you choose in Tilburg, you can’t go wrong. then make sure to head over to Ticket to Tilburg for details on each route should you wish to make your nature getaway and hit this green city.
+Regardless of which path you choose, make sure to head over to Ticket to Tilburg for details about hitting this green city.

 Stepping through Tilburg